-Level 2 financial instruments also include the Company's equity investment in Euroclear, which has an estimated fair value of \$3.1 million as at March 31, 2016 [March 31, 2015 - \$4.0 million].
+Level 2 financial instruments also include the Company's equity investment in Euroclear, which has an estimated fair value of \$2.8 million as at March 31, 2017 [March 31, 2016 - \$3.1 million].
 The current fair value is determined using a market-based approach based on recent share buyback transactions.

-ii.
 Level 3 financial instruments

-a.
 Available for sale investments

-Available for sale investments include the Company's equity and debenture investment in Canadian First Financial Holdings Limited (Canadian First), which has an estimated fair value of \$nil as at March 31, 2016 [March 31, 2015 - \$4.7 million] [Note 10].
-The fair value for Canadian First is determined by the Company using a market-based approach with information that the Company has determined to be reliable, and represents the best estimate of fair value readily available.
-During the year ended March 31, 2016, the Company recorded an impairment charge of \$4.0 million [March 31, 2015 - \$1.0 million] as a result of changes in market indicators.
+Available for sale investments include the Company's investment of \$nil [March 31, 2016 - \$2.4 million] in a private company.
+The investment was measured at historical cost basis in the absence of any market indicators.
+During the year ended March 31, 2017, the Company recorded an impairment charge of \$2.4 million as a result of changes in market indicators.

-b.
-Held for trading
+Held for Trading

 The fair value for level 3 investments classified as held for trading is determined by the Company using a market-based approach with information that the Company has determined to be reliable, and represents the best estimate of fair value readily available.
 Prices for held for trading investments are determined based on the last trade price or offer price, or, if these prices are considered stale, the Company obtains information based on certain inquiries, recent trades or pending new issues.
-The fair value of the held for trading investments as at March 31, 2016 was \$0.2 million [March 31, 2015 - \$1.1 million].
+The fair value of the held for trading investments as at March 31, 2017 was \$0.1 million [March 31, 2016 - \$0.2 million].